-We expect results for the October deadline beginning of March of the following year.
+We expect results for the May deadline by the beginning of September, and for the October deadline by the beginning of March of the following year.
 Please note that no reasons for decisions will be given.

 Applications to this program are currently not possible.
 Please see the program details for more information.